cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 ==== Unit Test for DFS
 ===== Normal Test
-I am using the same tree graph from BFS (@tree_graph) to test my DFS.
+I am using the same tree graph from BFS to test my DFS.
 However this time I will have to manually traverse it in a DFS algorithm.
 ===== Boundary Test
 ===== Erroneous Test
 === Proof of Concept: Hashing